SergPerep/tasklist/docs/basic-setup-guide.md

 ```
 `SESS_SECRET` is used to sign the sessionID cookie, which enables a use of user accounts.
 For more information about sessions refer to [express-session documentation](https://github.com/expressjs/session).

 The web-app should be accessible at http://localhost:5000.
-Concrete endpoint http://localhost:5000/auth/check-auth should repond with `{"isAuthenticated":false}`.
+The concrete endpoint http://localhost:5000/auth/check-auth should repond with `{"isAuthenticated":false}`.

 ## PostgreSQL database